gardun0/rick-morty-react-test/README.md

 - [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension): As you have use Redux, it may be helpful to have a debugger and a state viewer for Redux.
 - [Redux Sagas](https://github.com/redux-saga/redux-saga): Library extension for Redux which let you handle the side effects from your application with [generators](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Sentencias/function*), you can compose, combine and above with the helpers it contains.
 (It works with duck pattern to).
 - [Redux Cycles](https://github.com/cyclejs-community/redux-cycles): Library extension for Redux which let you handle side effects in a pure functional way, minimizing errors and make your app even more composable.
 (It works with duck pattern to).
+- [Connected React Router](https://github.com/supasate/connected-react-router): library which let you connect your router with redux, just think a little bit about it, sounds awesome!

 > **Recommendation:** use on of the side effects redux handler from above.